Cape Seal FAQs and Resources

 What is cape seal treatment?

 Cape seal is a two-stage roadway surface treatment that provides unimproved roads with a moisture-resistant seal and a smoother driving surface.
-The process involves rolling stone chips into a layer of asphalt, followed later by an application of a slurry micro-surface.
+The process involves rolling stone chips into a layer of liquid asphalt emulsion, followed later by an application of a slurry micro-surface.
 Cape seal is not a permanent solution; average life expectancy is less than 10 years.

 Why is this maintenance assessed to property owners?